Deepak-technical/MS_Engage-2022-MR-System/README.md

 3. Get your API key from https://www.themoviedb.org/.
 (Refer the above section on how to get the API key) OR It is provieded not need(if you want you can create it)

-4. Replace YOUR_API_KEY in both the places (line no. 15 and 29) of static/recommend.js file and hit save.
+4. Replace YOUR_API_KEY in required places of static/recommend.js file and hit save.

-5. Open your terminal/command prompt from your project directory and run the file main.py by executing the command python main.py.
+5. Open your terminal/command prompt from your project directory and run the file main.py by executing the command python app.py.

 6. Go to your browser and type http://127.0.0.1:5000/ in the address bar.